 When you are stressing information that you want somebody to remember.

 • Your next business presentation

 • Your elevator pitch

 • Sharing your ideas

 The Power of Hand Gestures

-Hand gestures are a powerful tool and with some thought, practice, and creativity you can take a normal presentation and make it special.
+Hand gestures are a powerful tool, and with some thought, practice, and creativity, you can take a normal presentation and make it special.
 We are given mobility from birth and have been using hand gestures to communicate since that time.
-It is first when we start to study speaking techniques that we fully understand the power of non-verbal communication.
-Once you start using hand gestures along with verbal skills, your presentation will improve and communicate better to an audience.
+It is first, when we start to study speaking techniques, that we fully understand the power of non-verbal communication.
+Once you start using hand gestures and verbal skills, your presentation will improve and communicate better to an audience.